Quickstart: Create an Azure Cognitive Search service in the portal

-Find Azure Search
+Find Azure Cognitive Search

-- Sign in to the Azure portal.
+Sign in to the Azure portal.

-Name the service and URL endpoint
+Name the service

 Service name requirements:

-- 2 and 60 characters in length
+- It must be between 2 and 60 characters in length

-- lowercase letters, digits, or dashes ("-")
+- You must use lowercase letters, digits, or dashes ("-")

-- no consecutive dashes ("--")
+- You may not use consecutive dashes ("--") anywhere

-Select a hosting location
+Choose a location

-Select a pricing tier (SKU)
+Choose a pricing tier